nodebotsau/nbdau/README.md

 ## Hosting an event

-Looking to bring NodeBots day to a place near to you - get in touch with Andrew Fisher (ajfisher.td at gmail) and he will help you arrange it.
+Looking to bring NodeBots day to a place near to you?
+Get in touch with Andrew Fisher (ajfisher.td at gmail) and he will help you arrange it.

 ## Upcoming Events: